 The synchronization journey between CRM and Acoustic Campaign can be a three-segment trip.
-During the standard implementation of the Scribe-based CRM integrations that include both Microsoft Dynamics CRM and SugarCRM, the synchronization trip begins when a lead or contact that originates in CRM has the Sync to Campaign check box that is selected by the CRM administrator.
-This is detected by Scribe Online maps they run and it represents the initial synchronization from CRM into Acoustic Campaign as Inserts.
+During the standard implementation of the Scribe-based CRM integrations that include both Microsoft Dynamics CRM and SugarCRM, the synchronization trip begins when a lead or contact that originates in CRM has the Sync to Campaign check box selected by the CRM administrator.
+This is detected by Scribe Online maps they run, representing the initial synchronization from CRM into Acoustic Campaign as Inserts.

-Each record is processed three times by the Scribe Online mappings before the initial synchronization journey is completed and hence processing a record three times takes more time.
-The actual processing time depends on the number of CRM records that are synchronized to the Campaign.
+Each record is processed three times by the Scribe Online mappings before the initial synchronization journey is completed hence processing a record three times takes more time.
+The actual processing time depends on the number of CRM records synchronized to the Campaign.

-The speed at which a record is processed depends on the direction of the map that is synchronized.
-Pushing an Update or an Insert to CRM generally takes longer than Update or Insert into Acoustic Campaign.
+The speed at which a record is processed depends on the synchronized map's direction.
+Pushing an Update or an Insert to CRM generally takes longer than an Update or Insert into Acoustic Campaign.
 There are no published performance metrics because there can be wide variations between On-premise versus online CRM deployments.
-However, client CRM processes, customizations, load mapping complexities, or mapping setup impacts the performance.
-Each client needs to observe the performance of their own synchronization to get a baseline expectation.
+However, the performance impacts client CRM processes, customizations, load mapping complexities, or mapping setups.
+Each client needs to observe the performance of their synchronization to get a baseline expectation.
 It is recommended that the observation is completed during the testing so that the go-live expectations are aligned.

-Note: The initial mass synchronization might take some time, but then the subsequent day-to-day synchronization synchronizes the records that are changing which is smaller data-sets.
+Note: The initial mass synchronization might take some time, but then the subsequent day-to-day synchronization synchronizes the changing records, which are smaller data-sets.

-In general, the following points helps you to get a better understanding of the Scribe synchronization behavior:
+In general, the following points help you to get a better understanding of the Scribe synchronization behavior:

 - Scribe solutions process the enabled maps in the order they exist.